Castro19/LAEP-GPT/documentation/README.md

     currentUser: UserInfo | null; // displayName, email, photoURL, etc. (others you won't need to use)
     userId: string | null; // Unique user Id
     userLoggedIn: boolean; // Whether or not user is logged in
-    isEmailUser: boolean; // Whether or not they are an E-mail user or google Use r
     loading: boolean; // State for registering
     registerError: string | null; // Error while log in or sign up };